infominer33/infominer33.github.io/_pages/about.md

 It sounds like a lot of work, and it is.
 But its probably not much more than any university student, and surely less than many of them.

-I am amazed by the transformation I've undergone after a relatively short time.
+I am amazed by the transformation I've undergone after a relatively short amount of time.

 I would encourage everyone to devote as much time and energy to studying tech as possible.
 Every technical skill we learn makes us that much more valuable as a user of the web.

 I'm pretty sure, that in a few years, after the world catches up, there will be far fewer opportunities available than today.

+## Use the Digital Tools

-Learning how to publish on GitHub is a gateway to learning code.
+[Learning how to publish on GitHub](https://infominer.id/about/) is a gateway to learning code.

 Even if you don't wanna code, knowing how to use GitHub means you can participate in open-source projects, and being able to publish web content on a platform for collaborative\open-source development is AWESOME!!! (and not even that hard!!!!!!)